23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Bixby bridge curving over headlands close to Big Sur in California on the Pacific Coast highway 1

-The Bixby Creek Bridge is one of the most popular stops along California's California Pacific Coast Highway and offers great photo opportunities.
-There are many people taking selfies here, so congestion is expected!
+Bixby Creek Bridge is one of the most popular stops along the California Pacific Coast Highway in California and offers great photo opportunities.
+Expect it to get busy here with lots of selfie-takers!

-There is one small parking lot, but it fills up quickly, so I think you'll have to use the dirt road parking lot.
-Getting in and out of the parking lot is difficult and requires patience.
+There is one small parking lot, but it fills up quickly, so you'll likely have to use the dirt road parking lot, which is difficult to get in and out of and requires patience.

-Distance from previous destination: 15 miles from Carmel-by-the-Sea
+Distance from previous destination: 15 miles (24 km) from Carmel-by-the-Sea

-Duration: Less than 1 hour to enjoy the scenery and take pictures
+Duration: Less than 1 hour to enjoy the scenery and take photos

-Tip: When looking at maps and GPS, plan to stop at Castle Rock Viewpoint.
+Tip: When checking your map or GPS, plan to stop at Castle Rock Viewpoint.

-Recommended places to stay: Near Big Sur - Big Sur River Inn (cheap), Ventana (luxury)
+Recommended Places to Stay: Near Big Sur - Ventana

 13. Point Sur